notwa/rc/README.md

-display all combinations of foreground and background terminal colors. this only includes the basic 16-color palette. excluding boilerplate, this script is a mere a 76-characters long!
+display all combinations of foreground and background terminal colors. this only includes the basic 16-color palette. excluding boilerplate, this script is a mere 76 characters long!

 ![terminal colors](https://eaguru.guru/t/terminal-colors.png)